GTPB/ELB18F/NGS.md

 TODO TODO TODO Ver explicação da JC do IS150 do breseq

+**NOTE**: Turn on the green light when you're finished.
+Don't hesitate to ask questions and to turn on the red light if you're having issues.

-### Genomics - denovo genome assembly and annotation
+### <a id="LO5.2">Denovo genome assembly and annotation</a>

 Another very common application of NGS, particularly for bacteria and virus without an assembled genome, is to obtain its complete genome from the assembly of million of short reads.
 This poses significant computational challenges and novel methods had to be devised to deal with the complexity.
 The most popular tools use [de-bruijn graphs](https://en.wikipedia.org/wiki/De_Bruijn_graph) to assemble these millions of reads.
 Although it is becoming much more feasible, assembly is still a very computer intensive process that needs to be run in powerful servers for most cases (particularly in longer and repeat-rich eukaryote genomes).
 [Spades](http://cab.spbu.ru/software/spades/) (mostly for bacteria) and [sga](https://github.com/jts/sga/wiki) (for longer eukaryote genomes) are examples of popular assemblers.